 Lose weight and feel fab with these healthy juice recipes.
 Easy to rustle up, these detox juice ideas and juicing recipes will help cleanse your system.

-Finding a healthy detox juice recipe can be just the kickstart you need when it comes to looking and feeling better than ever.
+Finding the right healthy juice recipe is a great way to kick-start a detox and good juicing recipes can be just what you need when it comes to looking and feeling better than ever.

-Click through to see all of our favourite detox juice ideas, and give them a try.
+Click through to see all of our favourite detox juice ideas and healthy juice recipes from Jason Vale – and give them a try.
 The green ones aren’t as scary as they look, we promise!

 Recipes from The Juice Master, Jason Vale.

 What's in it?
 2 apples | A handful of spinach leaves | 1 slice of cucumber | 1 slice of lime | Half a celery stick | ¼ pineapple | ¼ avocado | Ice cubes

 Why it's good for you: Rich in potassium, vitamin C and iron, this detox juice helps boost the immune system.
 It's great for rebuilding red-blood cells and has plenty of protein and natural sugar helping those white-blood cells fight off any bad guys.

 What's in it?
 4 carrots | Small handful of diced mint leaves | ½ tsp spirulina

 Why it's good for you: Carrots contain beta-carotene which is a powerful antioxidant that helps fight off cancer.
 It's also excellent at cleansing your liver, helping with digestion and lowering cholesterol.
 Plus, they're sweet enough not to need any additional sugary fruit.

 What's in it?
 2 apples | ¼ cucumber | 1 stick of celery | 1 handful of spinach | A handful of mixed green leaves like parsley and watercress | Ice cubes